ShivamOjha19/100-Days-Of-Rust/README.md

 I believe that **consistency beats intensity**.
 This challenge is my way of:
-- Staying committed to my growth as a developer
+- Staying committed to my growth as a developer.
 - Building my personal brand in the **technical side of finance**
 - Contributing back to the dev community through transparent learning